Oz (1976 film)

 Oz (a.k.a.
 Oz – A Rock 'n' Roll Road Movie also released as 20th Century Oz in United States) is a 1976 Australian film written, directed and co-produced by Chris Löfvén.
 It stars Joy Dunstan, Graham Matters, Bruce Spence, Gary Waddell, and Robin Ramsay; and received four nominations at the 1977 AFI Awards.
 The musical score is by Ross Wilson (frontman for Daddy Cool and Mondo Rock).
 The plot is a re-imagining of the 1939 The Wizard of Oz film transferred to 1970s Australia and aimed at an older teen / young adult audience.
 It was released on DVD in 2004 as Oz - A Rock 'n' Roll Road Movie : Collector's Edition with additional material.
 The poster and album sleeve for the American release was done by rock artist Jim Evans.

 Plot summary

 Dorothy (Joy Dunstan) is a sixteen-year-old groupie riding with a rock band, Wally (Graham Matters) and the Falcons.
 Suddenly, the van is in a road accident, and she hits her head.
 She wakes up in a fantasy world as gritty and realistic as the one she came from and learns she killed a young thug in the process.
 A gay clothier, Glin the Good Fairy (Robin Ramsay), gives her a pair of red shoes as a reward to help her see the last concert of the Wizard (Matters), an androgynous glam rock singer.
-She is pursued by the thug's brother (Ned Kelly) who attempts to rape her on several occasions.
+She is pursued by the thug's brother (Ned Kelly) who attempts to kidnap and rape her on several occasions.
 She also meets a dumb surfer Blondie (Bruce Spence), a heartless mechanic Greaseball (Michael Carman), and a tough biker Killer (Garry Waddell).